 - PCM or ECM

-Dirty oil can lead to sludge buildup which can damage the oil passages in the cam resulting in cam failure.
-Consequently, Lack of regular maintenance is a big problem with (VVT) systems.
+So, Dirty oil can lead to sludge buildup which can clog oil passages in the cam resulting in cam failure.
+As a result, Lack of regular maintenance is a big problem with (VVT) systems.

 Oil Changes Are Now More Important Than Ever Before

 Most important, The (VVT) solenoid needs clean engine oil to work properly.
-When the engine oil becomes clogged with debris, dirt or other foreign particles, it tends to clog up the passageway from the solenoid to the (VVT) chain and gear.
+So, What happens when the engine oil becomes clogged with debris, dirt or other foreign particles ?
+It tends to clog up the passageway from the solenoid to the (VVT) chain and gear.

-Lack of regular oil changes could damage the (VVT) solenoid, the (VVT) chain, and the gear drive.
-To avoid this situation, make sure to have your engine oil changed as recommended by the vehicle manufacture.
+As a result, Lack of regular oil changes could damage the (VVT) solenoid, the (VVT) chain, and the gear drive.
+So, To avoid this situation, make sure to have your engine oil changed as recommended by the vehicle manufacture.
 Low oil levels can also cause problems with the (VVT) solenoid and other timing system components.

 With (VVT-i) – Variable Valve Timing (You No Longer Have An (EGR) Valve)